3 yellow robots sitting as the table and creating AI agents

 What are autonomous AI agents?

 Autonomous AI agents are one of the newest innovations in the field of GenAI.
 They’re considered a new solution that can strongly influence businesses by streamlining repetitive tasks and supporting data-driven decisions.
-The AI agents are complex AI-driven systems that can perform assigned tasks independently.
+The AI agents are complex AI-driven systems that perform assigned tasks independently.
 They can learn and adapt to their environment and make decisions to meet a specific goal.

-Some experts consider them the next level of copilots that are more capable than the GenAI tools and platforms that we use and know now.
 Why is that?
 Mostly because autonomous AI agents will be able to understand what their goal is and learn how to achieve it.
 They can redesign workflow to do what’s required from them and automate it.
 All that without the need for human supervision.

 Once it figured out the proper order, it performs the tasks while continuously checking their relevancy.
 So, the agent knows it can’t produce a summary of the research without finding the right data sources first and then filtering the useful information.
 It verifies if, in the process, no new tasks appear that may influence the objective.